bilal/masspn/README.md

 <blockqoute>

-Note that this part of cannot be parallelized and would take quite a bit of time for large number of users.
+Note that fetching all registered arns cannot be parallelized and so would take quite a bit of time for large number of users.

-### Step 2: Send push notification to all arns in a file
+### Step 2: Send push notifications to all users

 <blockqoute>